spotontom/secdevops/Documentation/Project_Charter_Week6.md

 Primary Goal(s):
 Secondary Goal(s):
 # 4. Scope
-In Scope:
+## In Scope:
+A working sign in form that stores data in a database.

-Out of Scope:
+## Out of Scope:
+Sign out / Admin loging / data visualization
 # 5. Stakeholders & Roles
 Project Sponsor:
 Project Manager: